Carolina's incoming class now totals nine players.

 Though Carolina has been independent during the majority of the program's tenure, the Gamecocks have captured four conference titles under Berson's leadership.
 Carolina won the 1993 Metro Conference Championship in one of its two years competing in the conference.
 The Gamecocks joined Conference USA in 2005 and promptly claimed the league's tournament championship and automatic berth to the NCAA Tournament, while Carolina also won the C-USA Championship Tournament in 2010 and collected the regular season championship in 2011.

 Besides making an impact in collegiate soccer, Berson's presence is also felt within the professional ranks.
-The Gamecocks are one of only three collegiate programs to have had a player on each of the last three United States World Cup teams.
+The Gamecocks are one of only two collegiate programs to have had a player on each of the last four United States World Cup teams.
 Former Gamecock Josh Wolff competed on the United States World Cup team for the second time during the summer of 2006 and was also an Olympic team member in 2000.
 Clint Mathis, a teammate of Wolff during his time at Carolina, also enjoyed a celebrated professional career that spanned 11 seasons in Major League Soccer.
 Mathis, who retired from professional soccer in 2010, was a member of the 2002 U.S. World Cup squad and helped his MLS team, Real Salt Lake, capture the MLS Cup in 2009.
 Mathis also graced the cover of Sports Illustrated in May 2002 prior to the World Cup, marking the third Gamecock athlete, in any sport, to be featured on the cover of the prestigious magazine.
-Former Gamecock goalkeeper Brad Guzan was also honored during the summer of 2010 with a roster spot on the U.S. Men's National Team for the 2010 FIFA World Cup in South Africa.
+Former Gamecock goalkeeper Brad Guzan was honored during the summer of 2010 with a roster spot on the U.S. Men's National Team for the 2010 FIFA World Cup in South Africa.
 The netminder continued the Gamecocks' streak with a roster spot for the 2014 FIFA World Cup in Brazil.